benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

 <br/>

 #### Let's get on with it then!
 Let's get started right at the core of our application with our script manager.
 We will use an instance of ScriptManager for each plugin added to the system.
+ScriptManager will provide a number of execution mechanisms whilst providing for two-way communication with our plugins.

 **ScriptManager.java**